7 Things You Need to Know When Choosing a Data Center Partner

 7. Scalability and innovation

 Your IT infrastructure needs to grow over time as your business expands.
-Consider how the data center can meet your current needs for space and power, as well as how quickly it can scale up to meet your future needs within the same location as well as other locations.
+Consider how the data center can meet your current needs for space and power, and how quickly it can scale up to meet your future needs—in the same location or in other locations.
 Make sure to address areas such as:

 • What do I need to deploy now and how will that change over time?
 (Capacity, power, cooling)